dbp/cpcj/_interviews/mark-lotto.md

 ***April, 2015***

+---

-<bold>_UPDATE:_</bold><em> On May 21, a few months after this interview was conducted, Medium founder Ev Williams <a href="https://medium.com/the-story/medium-is-not-a-publishing-tool-4c3c63fa41d2" target="_blank">has stated that</a> "Medium is not a publishing tool.
+***UPDATE:***_On May 21, a few months after this interview was conducted, Medium founder Ev Williams <a href="https://medium.com/the-story/medium-is-not-a-publishing-tool-4c3c63fa41d2" target="_blank">has stated that</a> "Medium is not a publishing tool.
 It’s a network.
 A network of ideas that build off each other.
 And people."
-Mark Lotto explains the apparent shift in purpose and messaging <a href="https://medium.com/@lotto/what-s-going-on-at-medium-www-buzzfeed-com-c4d47c4bff15" target="_blank"> in his own words here.</a><br>
+Mark Lotto explains the apparent shift in purpose and messaging <a href="https://medium.com/@lotto/what-s-going-on-at-medium-www-buzzfeed-com-c4d47c4bff15" target="_blank"> in his own words here.</a><br>_
-- *Editors*</em>
+- _Editors_

 ---